Bletilla

 At-A-Glance Information

-These plants, commonly called Urn Orchids, Hardy Orchids, or Chinese Ground Orchids, are terrestrial orchid flowers that are native to China, Taiwan, Japan, Vietnam, Thailand, and Myanmar.
-These flowers grow from pseudobulbs that sit at ground level, each producing a few leaves and in spring and early summer, flower stems with multiple blooms emerge.
+These plants, commonly called Urn Orchids, Hardy Orchids, or Chinese Ground Orchids, are terrestrial orchid plants that are native to China, Taiwan, Japan, Vietnam, Thailand, and Myanmar.
+These flowers grow from pseudobulbs that sit at ground level, each producing a few leaves.
+In spring and early summer, flower stems with multiple blooms emerge.
 Bletilla plants appreciate partial shade and regular waterings, especially during their active blooming and growing periods.
 These are great natural companions to wildflowers and ferns, adding beautiful foliage and flowers to mixed beds and borders.
+They are commonly grown in pots in cool-winter areas, and make great cut flowers.

 |